Criminal Investigation Standards

 *Probation & Revocation Hearings: Probation involves a defendant is convicted of a crime, but instead of being put into jail, they are released under conditions placed upon them by the court.
 If those conditions are violated, the defendant will likely be arrested and brought to court for the judge to determine whether or not there is a preponderance of evidence to believe that a violation actually took place.
 If the judge determines the allegations are true, then the defendant will be subject to have their probation revoked and the full range of punishment opens up, including potential jail/prison time.

 *Parole/Parole Revocation Hearings: Parole involves a defendant being released by the parole board prior to their original term of prison time ending.
 Prior to release, a parole hearing takes place in order to determine if a reasonable probability exists that the offender can be released without any real issue to the community.
 If the reviewing board determined that the proper move is to release the individual, then they will grant it under supervision with certain conditions in place.
 If any of those conditions are violated, the individual may be arrested, jailed, and provided the opportunity for a hearing to determine whether any violation actually occurred.

-Thank you for visiting Collin Evan’s blog, a top Houston criminal defense lawyer.
+Criminal Investigation Prosecution – Thank you for visiting the blog of Collin Evans, a top Houston criminal defense lawyer.
 We write to inform you about local law changes, news and current events.